giacomo270197/giacomo270197.github.io/assets/posts/crackmes/SecureSoftware2.md

 We load the executable into Ghidra and we are met with really clear and understandable decompilation, therefore we won't be reading over too much assembly this time.
 First off, we want to start making some sense of `WinMain` (which is quite trivial to find).

-First off we see the working directory is changed to the user home folder so we expect to see artefacts created there
+We see the working directory is changed to the user home folder so we expect to see artefacts created there

 ```c
 lpDst = (LPCSTR)malloc(0xff);